alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 # NOTE FROM THE AUTHOR

-I'm ja solo developer with a job and family.
+I'm a solo developer with a job and family.
 Fix this! plugin is my side project and I'm happy it gets funding from Epic Mega Grants.
 I'm hard working on the improved, stable and feature-full version.
 Repository with the progress is public, so you can follow it right on github.

 **Support >**
 I'm not making full support for the plugin momentary.
 Please consider buying the plugin later.
 Apologies to you who are having some issues.
 Thanks for understanding.
 Alex